Ménilmontant station

-Ménilmontant ([menilmɔ̃tɑ̃]) is a station on Paris Métro Line 2, on the border of the 11th and 20th arrondissements.
+Ménilmontant ([menilmɔ̃tɑ̃]) is a station on Line 2 of the Paris Métro, on the border of the 11th and 20th arrondissements.

 Location

 The station is established at the start of Boulevard de Ménilmontant at its junction with Boulevard de Belleville, at the intersection with Rue de Ménilmontant and Rue Oberkampf.
 Oriented approximately along a north-west / south-east axis, it is located between the Couronnes and Père Lachaise stations.

 History

 The station was opened on 31 January 1903 as part of the extension of line 2 (known at the time as "2 Nord") from Anvers to Bagnolet (now called Alexandre Dumas).
 It is named after the Boulevard de Ménilmontant, which was named after a hamlet, annexed by Belleville before the French Revolution and in turn by Paris in 1860.
 It was the location of the Barrière de Ménilmontant, a gate built for the collection of taxation as part of the Wall of the Farmers-General; the gate was built between 1784 and 1788 and demolished during the 19th century.

 On 10 August 1903, the station was one of the locations of the most serious accident on the Paris metro.
 A fire in a wooden train, empty of passengers, killed seven people in the station, but the spread of toxic fumes and heat to the neighboring station at Couronnes would claim the lives of 77 others.

 As part of the RATP's Metro Renewal program, the entire station was renovated around the year 2000.